MarthL/sts/readme.md

 Address + CP + zipcode            | ✅       | -
 Method add job to user       | ✅       | -
-allUsersfromSameJob       | To do       | Need to make the backend EditProfile       | To do       | Adapt User entity with edit profile fields + create patch method
+allUsersfromSameJob       | To do       | Need to make the backend EditProfile       | ✅ | Adapt User entity with edit profile fields + create patch method

 <br><br><br>